AlgoMaster Logo

 Code

-This approach works correctly but uses extra space, violating the problem's constraint.
-Since each character has exactly one destination (its mirror position), what if we just swapped each pair directly?
+This works but uses extra space, violating the constraint.
+Since each character has exactly one destination, its mirror position, we can swap each pair in the original array directly and skip the copy.

 Approach 2: Two Pointers (Optimal)